Pre-Production Overview

 Auditioning Kids

 If you are casting children, remember that you are also auditioning the parents.
 A pushy, difficult, demanding parent can make your life a living hell.
 Kids are generally poor actors.
-If you are looking for kids, start really early — it’ll take a long time to find the right one.
+If you are looking for kids, start early — it’ll take a long time to find the right one.

 After the Audition